Table of contents

 Types of ADHD

-Individuals with hyperactive-dominant ADHD have five to six of the following symptoms occurring frequently:
+If you have hyperactive-dominant ADHD, you may have 5 to 6 of the following symptoms that occur frequently:

 • Fidgeting, tapping, squirming